The Squatter's Son

 The Squatter's Son is an Australian film completed in 1911 and directed by E. I. Cole.
 It was based on a play which Cole and his company had performed throughout Australia.
-The Squatter's Son was filmed at locations "in the vicinity of Melbourne".

 It is considered a lost film.

 Plot

 John Lenton is a squatter who lives at Wilunga.
 The villainous Dudley Ward also works there.
 Ward is masquerading at Lenton's nephew, who was murdered overseas by Ward.

 Lenton's father refuses to give his son permission to marry Violet Gartson, the woodchipper's daughter.
 Joe Garston is given £200 by old Lenton to take Violet away from the station.
 Jack is disinherited by his father for refusing to give up Violet.

 Dudley Ward murders Jack's father with Jack's knife.
 Jack arrested for his father's murder but charge "not proven."
 Joe Garston, who knows Dudley Ward is the murderer, scorns his offer to marry Violet.

 Joe drugged and dragged away to the scrub.
 Violet finds a letter proving Dudley Ward to be the murderer.
 Ward's bushranging gang carry Violet off to the Gap.
 Little Cecil Lenton's birthday.
 Dudley Ward, who in case of Cecil's death becomes the heir, tries to murder the little chap.
 Exciting rescue.
 Jack Lenton falls into the hands of the bushrangers.
 The denouement; virtue rewarded and vice punished.